Q. How do I get access to the system?

 A. You can run personalised reports through the search menus.
 Please contact your School Research and Innovation Officer or school Research and Innovation Manager if you require assistance.
 Details of how to run reports can be found in the Worktribe guide.
 A shared search for “My projects which have been awarded” which will list all your awarded projects whether they are live, complete or closed.
 Shared searchers can be found in the projects menu.

-Q. What will happened for the next REF event, will my information be used or will I have to submit again?
+Q. What will happen for the next REF event, will my information be used or will I have to submit again?

-A. Worktribe will have a REF management module in due course which will allow us to keep track of which academics are being submitted to which UoA, this will link their outputs.
-Academics will also be able to develop their impact case studies through Worktribe again linking outputs, projects, and evidence to substantiate any claims of impact.
-Details and training will follow when the module is fully developed after the guidelines for the next REF have been released.
+A. Worktribe has a REF management module se which will allow us to keep track of which academics are being submitted to which UoA, this will link their outputs.
+Academics are able to develop their impact case studies through Worktribe again linking outputs, projects, and evidence to substantiate any claims of impact.
+Details and training will are available on the Research and Innovation RMS Training page.

 Q. Will this replace the University repository – ePrints?